info201b-au19/final-qducryzz/README.md

 #### Summary
 >The project was published online in 2015 addressing how economic output around the world been affected by changes in temperature and precipitation and implication of the potential future impacts of climate change.
 The result shows that changes in temperature have substantially shaped economic growth in both rich and poor countries over the last half-century, and that future warming is likely to reduce global economic output, relative to a world without climate change.

+Our questions:
+#### Question 1:
+>How CO2 emissions per capita is related to total economic output?

+#### Question 2:
+>How greenhouse emissions of each country is related to quality of life for the residents?

+#### Question 3:
+>How an increase in emission